Ice House Sports Complex

 In the 1990s, under new ownership, the rink was renamed the Ice House Skating Rink.
 The rebranding marked a new era for the facility, with updated programming and a renewed focus on community engagement.
 The rink continued to serve as the home for local hockey leagues, figure skating lessons, and public skating events.
 Its central location made it a popular venue for youth hockey and adult leagues, as well as for high school teams in the Southern Tier.

-Throughout its time as Ice House Skating Rink, the facility was known for its welcoming atmosphere and strong connection to local sports programs.
-In addition to ice hockey and figure skating, the rink also offered birthday parties, special events, and skate rentals, making it a versatile venue for the broader community.
+Throughout its time as Ice House Skating Rink, the facility had a strong connection to local sports programs.
+In addition to ice hockey and figure skating, the rink also offered birthday parties, special events, and skate rentals.